 Living in a van takes a lot of clever packing and good organisation.
 Perhaps if we always holidayed like this it would become second nature, but after a night six or seven we started to miss the space we would normally get from a self-catering cottage or apartment.

 In Summer 2020 we wanted to have an adventure on a staycation in the UK while staying safe during the coronavirus pandemic.
-Our road trip in a VW campervan ticked those boxes, and I think we’d absolutely hire a van again for a future road trip, but we’re not quite ready to take the plunge yet and buy our own.
+Hiring a campervan ticked those boxes, and I think we’d absolutely hire a van again for a future road trip, but we’re not quite ready to take the plunge yet and buy our own.

 What about you?
 Do you #vanlife or not?
 Would you consider giving it a try?